venovako/VecJac/README.md

 ### Prerequisites

-A recent Intel CPU (with at least the AVX512F instruction subset) and oneAPI Base and HPC Toolkits (e.g., 2021.2 or newer) on a 64-bit Linux (e.g., CentOS 7.9) are required; macOS (e.g., Big Sur) should also be supported (not tested).
+A recent Intel CPU (with at least the AVX512F instruction subset) and oneAPI Base and HPC Toolkits (e.g., 2021.2 or newer) on a 64-bit Linux (e.g., CentOS 7.9) are required; macOS (e.g., Big Sur) should also be supported (not but has not been tested) with the Intel compilers.

-First, clone and build [JACSD](https://github.com/venovako/JACSD) repository, with the same parent directory as this one.
-In fact, only the ``jstrat`` library is required to be built there.
+First, clone and build [JACSD](https://github.com/venovako/JACSD) repository, with the same parent directory as this one has (e.g., ``venovako/JACSD`` and ``venovako/VecJac``).
+In fact, only the ``jstrat`` library is required to be built there, with the same compilers and the (no-)debug mode as it is meant to be used here.

 ### Make options